What Is External Cephalic Version?

-Your baby's heartbeat will be monitored with a cardiotocograph (CTG) for about a half-hour before the ECV.
+It’s usually done by your obstetrician.
+Your baby's heartbeat will be monitored for about a half-hour before the ECV.
 In some cases, you may get medicine through an IV to relax your uterus.
 This won't affect your baby.

-Then, by pressing her hands on the outside of your belly, your doctor will try to turn your baby.
+Then, by pressing their hands on the outside of your belly, your doctor will try to turn your baby.
 The goal is to get your baby to do a little flip in your womb and finish up head-down.
+This can take several hours.

 Your doctor may use an ultrasound to check your baby's position and guide the process.

-To turn your baby, your doctor will use a fair amount of firm pressure.
+To turn your baby, your doctor will use firm pressure.
 Everyone reacts differently, so you might feel discomfort or pain.
+Many women go through an ECV without any painkillers.
+But your doctor may give you an epidural or other pain medication or even put you to sleep during the procedure.

-An ECV isn't right for you if you're expecting more than one baby at a time or you need a C-section for other health reasons.
+An ECV isn't right for you if you're expecting more than one baby or you need a C-section.

 It also works best on women with a pear-shaped womb and not those with a heart-shaped womb, called a bicornuate uterus.